wlhamilton/parasite_count_converter/README.md

 ## Running the script
 ### Mandatory inputs:
  -i or --input.
-The starting unit [options: "WBC200", "parasites_ul", or "pcnt_RBC"]
+The starting parasitaemia unit [options: "WBC200", "parasites_ul", or "pcnt_RBC"]

  -c or --count.
 The parasitaemia value (numeric)